Chandrashekhara Bharati III: Final years and videha mukti

-After 1945, Sri Chandrashekhara Bharati Mahaswamin gradually withdrew from all activities.
+After 1945, Swami Chandrashekhara Bharati gradually withdrew from all activities.
 However, his fame had spread far and wide.
 On August 24, 1954, the first President of India, Dr. Rajendra Prasad, visited Sringeri to pay homage to the Sankaracharya.
-The President, a pious man having deep faith in the Hindu scriptures, discussed with Sankaracharya Sri Sri Chandrashekhara Bharathi on Dharma and other allied subjects.
+The President, a pious man having deep faith in the Hindu scriptures, discussed with Swami Chandrashekhara Bharathi in Sanskrit itself, on Dharma and other allied subjects.

-A few years later the Jagadguru died.
-On Sunday, September 26, 1954, he got up very early in the morning and walked towards Tunga River; a servant followed at a slight distance.
-He stepped into the water without heeding the servant’s warning about the depth of water at that spot, and advancing further into the current had a dip.
+A few days later, the Jagadguru took samadhi.
+On Sunday, September 26, 1954, he got up early in the morning and walked towards Tunga River; a servant followed at a slight distance.
+He stepped into the water without heeding the servant's warning about the depth of water at that spot, and advancing further into the current had a dip.
 Then he did Pranayama, and dipped again.
-The servant saw the Acharya’s body floating down the current.
+The servant saw the Acharya's body floating down the current.
 In consternation the servant plunged into the river, caught hold of the Acharya, but in the effort lost his consciousness.
 A gentleman who happened to hear the shouts of the servant, brought the two ashore.
 The servant was soon restored to life but ‘nothing could be done in the other case’.
 It was reported that his body was in an erect sitting posture with legs crossed as at the time of contemplation and was straightened out only in an attempt to restore respiration and that there was no sign of drowning or of suffocation or of any struggles for life.
-The Jagadguru’s mortal remains found their resting place in a samadhi just by the side of that of his great guru in Narasimhavanam.
+The Jagadguru's mortal remains found their resting place in a samadhi just by the side of that of his great guru in Narasimhavanam.
 The anniversary of the day will ever fall on the Mahalaya New Moon day, the day of the annual Abhiseka of Sri Sharada preparatory to the Navaratri celebrations.
 His birth, Upanayanam, Sanyasa and Videha Mukti were all on Sundays.

 Works

-Chandrashekhara Bharati composed a few poems and wrote a famous commentary.
+Swami Chandrashekhara Bharati composed a few poems and wrote a famous commentary.
 His main works are: